brianhayes/Omnifocus-Importer/README.md

 ----------------
 The file format should be as follows with one to-do per row, tab deliminated:

-MM-DD-YYYY	To-Do Name	Optional notes for the to-do.
+MM-DD-YYYY	MM-DD-YYYY	To-Do Name	Optional notes for the to-do.

 This generally works best as an export from Excel.

 ## Version History ##

+### 1.0.2 - 2012-03-20 ###
+- Made all dates not requried
+- Added option for start date as first item.
+Format is now start date	end date	To-Do	Notes

 ### 1.0.1 - 2012-03-15 ###
 - Corrected issue where the Growl notification icon was still set to Things.